pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/06-web-based-rag-chat-app/assignment.md

   workdir: /agentic-ai-with-pinecone-and-aws/webapp
   cmd: su jovyan
 - id: za4a81dpnlsc
-  title: Chat app
+  title: ChatterPine 2000
   type: service
   hostname: jupyter
-  port: 8501
+  port: 8000
 difficulty: ""
 enhanced_loading: null
 ---
 # Building a web-based RAG chat app
 ==

-In this module, we'll incorporate the agentic RAG pipeline, `run_agent`, from the last module and interact with it through a Streamlit web app chat interface.
+In this module, we'll incorporate the agentic RAG pipeline, `run_agent`, from the last module and interact with it through a Chainlit web app chat interface.
 Remember that this `run_agent` function does the following:

 1. Sends the initial user query to the model through Amazon Bedrock
 2. The model decides if it can answer or if it needs to use a tool and which tool to use